The Absence of Mr Sugden

-The Absence of Mr Sugden is a 1965 Australian TV play.
-It was the fifth drama to be .made at the ABC's Toowong studios and the second one in 1965.
+The Absence of Mr Sugden (also known as In the Absence of Mr. Sugden) is a 1965 Australian TV play.
+It was the fifth drama to be made at the ABC's Toowong studios, Brisbane, and the second one in 1965.
 It was shot on 9 December 1965 using an all-male cast of six.

 A copy of the production is at the National Archives of Australia.